ReneOlsthoorn/Ground/README.md

 # Ground

 This is the compiler for the programming language Ground for Windows.
 Ground allows mixing high-level programming constructs with x86-64 assembly.
-As a programmer you will stay in contact with your x86-64 CPU, so you can write fast code.
+As a programmer you will stay in contact with your x86-64 CPU.
 In Ground, assembly can be added anywhere and has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like ```while``` and ```if```, arrays and datatypes like ```string``` and ```float```, etc...